 top of page

-Common Heat Pump Problems and How to Fix Them
+An Expert Guide to Common Heat Pump Problems and Their Solutions

-Understanding Your Heat Pump
+How Heat Pump Works

 Before diving into troubleshooting, it's essential to understand how your heat pump works.
 A heat pump transfers heat from one place to another, warming your home in winter or cooling it in summer.
 It comprises two main components: an indoor unit and an outdoor unit.